gramaziokohler/radii_docs/docs/_build/html/_sources/tutorial/grashopper/documentation_rst/02_connect.rst

   The connect components are the **central components** of the RADii plugin.
   All other components are connected to one of them via the ``Connection`` output.
-  Only components that are connected will be published, as soon as you switch the Toggle to "True".
+  Only connected components will be published (for global connection you have to switch the Toggle to "True").

-There are two types of connecting:
+There are two ways to connect:
   Connect Global:
    - connects to a channel that can be accessed globally
    - works with an account from RADii.info